 Whiteflies

 Whiteflies are tiny, white insects often found on plants.
-While they don’t resemble termites closely, their small size and color can lead to confusion.
+While they don’t closely resemble termites, their small size and color can lead to confusion.
 They are harmful to plants but pose no risk to wooden structures.

 How to Manage These Pests

 Once you’ve identified what type of bug you’re dealing with, the next step is to manage them effectively.
-Fortunately, there are some simple steps you can take that are effective with countless types of pests across the board:
+Fortunately, there are some simple steps you can take that are effective against a wide range of pests.
+However, if the infestation is persistent or you’re unsure how to proceed, consulting a professional Oklahoma City pest control can ensure the problem is handled safely and efficiently.

 - Regular Inspections: These help catch infestations early.
 Look for signs like discarded wings, droppings, or damaged wood.